hauleth/lumberjack/README.md

 ## TODO

-- Web UI via SSE or WebSockets (to be decided later, but I am in favour of SSE)
+- ~~Web UI via SSE or WebSockets (to be decided later, but I am in favour of SSE)~~
 - Parsers for the incoming messages, so it will be possible to extract levels out of the messages incoming from external sources
 - Fix bugs in file source (missing first message, missing messages on rotation)
 - Filtering incoming messages
+- Way to check metadata of the logged message

 ## License